TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ```

-It is easier to work with if give one row per observation, instead of the
+Here, we work an example with one row per observation, instead of the
-  more compact format used above:
+  more compact format used above.
+The format with one row per observation is
+  easier to work with when using resampling procedures, such as cross-validation,
+  permutation, bootstrapping and jackknifing:

 ```
 rm(list=ls())